marcov64/Lsd/Readme.txt

  /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

-After Homebrew installation finishes (details at http://brew.sh), it usually requests some commands to be manually performed, check at the Terminal mssages.
+After Homebrew installation finishes (details at http://brew.sh), it may request some commands to be manually performed, check at the Terminal mssages.
 Please cut and paste the requested code in the Terminal prompt and press ENTER before proceeding.
+In more recent Apple Mx (non-Intel) macs, at least the additional commands below (or similar) are needed:

+ echo >> ~/.zprofile
+ echo 'eval "$(/opt/homebrew/bin/brew shellenv zsh)"' >> ~/.zprofile eval "$(/opt/homebrew/bin/brew shellenv zsh)"

+If ZSH is not your default shell, the macOS default setting, you will need to adjust the above lines to your shell, or change the default shell back to ZSH in Terminal:

+ sudo chsh -s /bin/zsh
+ exit

 Finally, you can install Tcl/Tk, multitail, Gnuplot and Cython using the following command in Terminal (Qt framework will be automatically installed too):